Learn how to Transform a Dated Bar Cart into this Gorgeous Marbled Painted Resin Masterpiece. This Stunning Bar Cart is one of a kind.

-After the marbling was done I went in with some Gold Foil and created small flakes of it which I randomly placed them all throughout the shelves.
+After the Marbling was complete I went in with some Gold Foil and created small flakes of it which I randomly placed all throughout the shelves.

 I loved how it was looking so far but the colors still looked flat which is where the Pour on Lite Resin steps in.